 When you can’t sleep like you’d like to, it can become quite a nuisance and cause extreme fatigue and crankiness.
+While you’d prefer not to have to take drugs like nitrazepam 5mg to get yourself to sleep, for some people that is the only option.
 Lack of sleep and lack of food can take a normally happy person and turn them into a bit of a monster.
 If you struggle with a sleep disorder, you’re probably interested in getting a treatment that works consistently or eliminates the disorder completely.

 There are generally two categories of sleep treatments: non-pharmacological and pharmacological treatments.

 Non-Pharmacological Treatments: Non-pharmacological treatments treat sleep disorders without the use of prescription or over-the-counter drugs.
 These methods include surgery, behavioral techniques, and natural methods.
 Many times a sleep disorder occurs because there is something obstructing the upper airway, so surgery may remove that obstruction to help the patient to sleep better.
 Surgery could include a tonsillectomy, adenoidectomy, or uvulopharyngoplasty (UPPP).

 Behavioral therapy: You might not think your behavior is associated with your sleep patterns, but there is a connection.
 If you correlate lying down in bed to thinking about all of your stress in life, your behavior will influence whether you fall asleep or not.
 It is important to have a bedtime routine that is relaxing to you, making you sleepy instead of stressed out and anxious.

 Here are some various behavioral therapies for sleep disorders: